krisquigley/krisquigley.github.io/source/2015-12-08-polling-for-file-generation.md

 end
 ```

 However, it is much cleaner if we just send back the entire URL for them to poll instead.
+At this point, that I want to clean up the `OrdersController` and move the logic into it's own controller instead.

 ```ruby
 class CSVExportsController < ApplicationController